 - There is a very small parking next to Nefeli All Day Bar & Suites from where the walk to the castle is only 10 minutes.

-- The hike up to the castle is quite easy because it has concrete stairs
+- The hike up to the castle is quite easy because it has concrete stairs.
+However, it is a climb up, making the site inaccessible for people in a wheelchair.

 - Inside the castle there is a lot of information about its history.

-- Perfect to go to watch the sunset.
-But don’t hang around for too long since finding your way back will be both difficult and dangerous in the dark.
+- The castle is the perfect place to watch a beautiful sunset on Lemnos.
+However, don’t hang around for too long since finding your way back in the dark will be both difficult and dangerous.